kitajchuk/index.la/README.md

 * `./bin/connect-node` - Connect to node app

 ### Deployment
 We use [Circle CI](https://circleci.com/gh/theindex-la/theindex.la-www) to deploy to these 3 instances.
-All pushes to the `master` branch will trigger a build and deploy with Circle CI.
+All pushes to the `master` branch will trigger a build and deploy to production.
+Pushes to the `dev` branch will trigger a build and deploy to staging.

 #### Manual Deployment
 Manual deployment should be considered with caution, but these bin scripts are available to do so.